Exciting News for Interpreters in Dementia Care!

 To start, the language we use must be engaging, accessible, and culturally appropriate.
 This means assessing both the level of English language proficiency and health literacy of our target audiences.
 This is especially important for health information, where misunderstanding the message can have serious consequences.

-Metrics provide evidence of impact, like increased knowledge, behavior change, or service utilization.
+Metrics provide evidence of impact, like increased knowledge, behavior change, or service utilisation.
 But behind the numbers, language plays a significant role.

 It builds connection, conveys meaning, and ultimately determines whether we achieve our goal: improved health outcomes for all.
 Because when we get the message right, change will follow.